kevin-ivy/readme-maker/README.md

   ## Contribute

-  * Do not include profanity, sexual innuendo, poltically/racially charged wording.
+  * Do not include profanity, sexual innuendo, poltically/racially charged comments.
   * Keep comments and suggestions concise and free of spelling errors.

   ## Tests